Skip To Main Content

 Three young students sitting together on the floor

 Students will extend their school-year learning through active, fun and hands-on experiences.
-The program includes activities in math, coding, reading, physical education, economics, health, arts, and studies about Minnesota plants and animals.
-Small group literacy instruction, community partnerships providing enrichment opportunities, and field trips support discovery of new talents, skills and interests.
+The program includes activities in math, coding, reading, physical education, economics, health, art, and music, and studies about Minnesota plants and animals.
+Small-group literacy instruction, community partnerships that provide enrichment opportunities, and field trips support discovery of new talents, skills and interests.

 Learn more about Grades K-4 Summer Stars (opens in new window/tab)